The Lesser of Two Equals

 On a Sunday morning last April, a group of activists with the environmental group Extinction Rebellion (XR) dumped a giant load of soil on some railroad tracks in Portland.

-The soil was then turned into a protest garden that temporarily blocked access to a Zenith-owned oil-by-railway terminal.
+The soil was then turned into a protest garden that temporarily blocked access to an oil-by-railway terminal owned by Zenith Energy Management.
 The temporary blockade served as a sign of protest against the company’s Portland expansion.

 The protesters were criminally charged with first degree trespassing, a class C misdemeanor in Oregon that carries a penalty of up to 30 days in jail.
-However, the Eugene-based Civil Liberties Defense Center isn’t convinced the right criminals are being charged.
+However, the Eugene-based Civil Liberties Defense Center isn’t convinced the right people are being charged.

-The CLDC filed a brief last month notifying the state of Oregon of its intent to present a “choice of evils” defense when representing the XR activists on Feb 24.
+The CLDC filed a brief last month notifying the state of Oregon of its intent to present a “choice of evils” defense when representing the XR activists on Feb 24 in the Multnomah County Circuit Court.

 The “choice of evils” defense, also known as the “necessity defense,” places the power of justice into the hands of jurors, according to Lauren Regan, lead attorney for the activists and executive director of the CLDC.